 To the problem of the double ellipse, there is not a symmetric geometry in relation to the x axis.
 Hence, a different value of zero is expected to the lift coefficient.
-By Table 5, it is possible to note that the most severe value to $c_L$ was that of the [16]

-scheme with first-order accuracy, in an inviscid formulation, employing the thermochemical non-equilibrium model.
-The maximum $c_D$ was obtained by the solution of the [16] scheme, first-order accurate, in a viscous formulation, employing the thermal equilibrium and chemical non-equilibrium model.
+By Table 5, it is possible to note that the most severe value to c_L was that of the [16] scheme with first-order accuracy, in an inviscid formulation, employing the thermochemical nonequilibrium model of seven species.
+The maximum c_D was obtained by the solution of the [16] scheme, first-order accurate, in a viscous formulation, employing the thermochemical non-equilibrium model of seven species.